 If you've ever tried to build a campfire (or bonfire, or even just a fire in your fireplace), then you know you can't just hold a match to a log and call it a day.
 No—you need tinder and kindling before you can get those big logs burning.
 But what's the difference...

-45 of the scariest campfire stories you can read for free
+45 of the scariest campfire stories for your next trip

 Everyone loves camping stories to listen to when sitting around the campfire.
 But when it comes to the scariest campfire stories, you can't go wrong with some of the most timeless classics that have been told for generations.
 There've been many talented authors of...